Non-Hodgkin's Lymphoma

 More recently, some people are treated with stem cell therapy for their non-Hodgkin's lymphoma.
 Stem cells are isolated out of the bone marrow and are allowed to multiply.
 When there are enough stem cells, the bone marrow is killed off and the stem cells are injected into the body so that they can find the bone marrow and begin making only healthy cells.

 Staging is important in diagnosing non-Hodgkin's lymphoma.
 Different stages require different treatments.
 The type of non-Hodgkin's lymphoma defines the treatment as well.
-Aggressive tumors are treated differently from indolent tumors.
+Aggressive tumours are treated differently from indolent tutors.
 Your age is related to the type of treatment you'll get as well as the type of health problems you otherwise have.
 There may need to be no specific treatment for indolent cancers if you are elderly.
-Biological therapy and chemotherapy are used primarily in aggressive tumors or in indolent tumors in young people.
+Biological therapy and chemotherapy are used primarily in aggressive tumours or in indolent tumours in young people.